 - Goals and Objectives.
-In implementing a formal debt management policy, the goal of the City of Oakland (the "City") is to maintain long-term financial flexibility while ensuring that the City's capital needs are adequately supported. - II.
+In implementing a formal debt management policy (the "Debt Policy"), the goal of the City of Oakland (the "City") is to maintain long-term financial flexibility while ensuring that the City's capital needs are adequately supported. - II.
 Approach to Debt Management.
 The City's approach to its financings is to ensure continued market access at the lowest cost of borrowing.
 As such, the Debt Policy denotes debt affordability for the City compared to capacity ratios which are established by the rating agencies (Moody's Investor Service, Standard & Poor's Ratings Services, and Fitch Ratings).
 Debt capacity ratios are defined as annual debt service payments as a percentage of General Fund and other revenues.
 Below are the debt capacity ratio ranges:

-Low debt capacity ratio
+Low debt capacity ratio <5%

-Moderate debt capacity ratio
+Moderate debt capacity ratio 5% - 15%

-High debt capacity ratio
+High debt capacity ratio >15%

->15%

 - III.
 Standards for Use of Debt Financing.
 Debt financing will be utilized when public policy, equity and economic efficiency favor debt over pay-as-you-go financing. - Debt will be used to finance long-term capital projects, and the respective maturities will not exceed the respective projects' useful lives. - The City will seek to use the most economical financing alternative. - The City will ensure good record-keeping and compliance with all debt covenants and State and Federal laws. - IV.
 Financing Criteria.
-Whether issuing long- or short-term debt, the City will determine the most appropriate structure, the mode (fixed or variable), and the possible use of synthetic fixed or floating rate debt.
+Whether issuing long- or short-term debt, the City will determine the most appropriate structure, the mode (fixed or variable), and the possible use of synthetic fixed or floating-variable rate debt.
 These decisions will be made within the context of already existing obligations. - V. Terms and Conditions of Bonds.
 In the issuance of its bonds, the City shall carefully consider and evaluate the term of the financing, use of capitalized interest, call provisions, original issue discount and the use of deep discount bonds. - VI.
 Credit Enhancement.
-The use of credit enhancement is to be considered on a caseby-case basis and will be purchased only when debt service savings can clearly be demonstrated. - VII.
+The use of credit enhancement is to be considered on a case-by-case basis and will be purchased only when debt service savings can clearly be demonstrated. - VII.
 Refinancing Outstanding Debt.
-A minimum savings threshold of 3% or \$500,000, whichever is lower, in present value savings is utilized except when there are legal or restructuring reasons for defeasance.
+A minimum savings threshold of 3% or \$500,000, whichever is lower, in present value savings is utilized except when there are legal or restructuring reasons for defeasance. - VIII.
+Methods of Issuance.
+The preferred sale method (negotiated or competitive) will be determined for each issuance of bonds.
+General Obligation Bonds and Tax and Revenue Anticipation Notes will be issued on a competitive basis, except on a case-by-case basis.
+However, other methods such as private placement may be considered on a case-by-case basis.